status-im/swarms/ideas/095-les-service-model/README.md

 Description:

 - [ ] New Ultra Light Client Mode is added to LES
+- [ ] Integrate ULC with status-go,
+- [ ] Collect metrics (CPU, mem, disk, network I/O) when starting with a branch new install and after 1h of inactivity.

+### Iteration 1

+Goal Date: TBD

+Description:

 - [ ] Auctioning protocol between client and full node is defined
 - [ ] Payment methods or interfaces are defined
 - [ ] Initial implementation validates auctioning and micropayment in automated tests